List of informally named dinosaurs: Dachongosaurus

 "Dachongosaurus" is the informal name given to an undescribed genus of sauropod dinosaur from the Early Jurassic of China.
 It is known from fossils including at least a partial articulated skeleton from the Dark Red Beds of the Lower Lufeng Series (Sinemurian stage) in Yunnan.
 Possibly a cetiosaur, the "type species" is "Dachongosaurus yunnanensis", coined by Zhao in 1985.
 An alternate spelling is "Dachungosaurus".
 As with other informal names coined by Zhao in 1985 and 1983, nothing has since been published, and the remains may have been redescribed under another name.

 Damalasaurus

 "Damalasaurus" (meaning "Damala lizard") is the informal name given to a genus of herbivorous dinosaur from the Early Jurassic.
 It was a sauropod, though its exact classification within the clade is unknown.
 Fossils of "Damalasaurus", including a rib, have been found in the Middle Daye Group of Tibet.
 Species attributed to this genus include "Damalasaurus laticostalis" and "D. magnus", although it is possible that both names refer to the same species.

+Dongshengosaurus

+"Dongshengosaurus" is the informal name given to an undescribed genus of iguanodontian dinosaur from the Early Cretaceous of Liaoning, China. the "type species", "D. sinensis", was named by Pan Rui in his 2009 thesis.
+It is known from a partial juvenile skeleton discovered from the Yixian Formation.

+Dubeynarainsaurus

+"Dubeynarainsaurus" is an informal genus of purported theropod dinosaurs from the Late Cretaceous Lameta Formation of India described by Malkani (2025) in Scientific Research Publishing, a known predatory publisher.
+The proposed holotype is allegedly a partial dentary with associated teeth, collected in January 1944 by V. S. Dubey and Kedar Narain (who are referenced in the proposed genus name).
+The intended type species is "Dubeynarainsaurus sahni."
+The specimen was initially identified as a pterosaur mandible in 1946.

 Duranteceratops

 "Duranteceratops" is a purported new taxon of chasmosaurine ceratopsid from the Hell Creek Formation.
-In 2012, a ceratopsid skull reportedly distinguishable from Triceratops was unearthed in South Dakota by a fossil poacher named John Carter.
+In 2012, a ceratopsid skull supposedly distinguishable from Triceratops was unearthed in South Dakota by a fossil poacher named John Carter.
 Though it has yet to be published, according to the Prehistoric Times issue no. 121 from Spring 2017, the specimen is to be named "Duranteceratops".

 E

+Echizensaurus

+"Echizensaurus" is an informal genus of ornithischian dinosaur from Echizen, Japan which lived during the Late Cretaceous.
+It has been assigned to Ceratopsia incertae sedis in paleontologist Lida Xing's homepage.